PUPUSAS FOR EDUCATION

 Jhoselyn Vasquez is a Freshman at Durham Technical Community College.
 Jhoselyn was born in Corinto Morzan, El Salvador.
 She arrived in Florida when she was 8 years old.
 When Jhoselyn came she didn’t know any English.
 Her 2nd grade teacher had a goal that by the end of the year she would understand and speak the language and she achieved that goal.
 At the start of 8th grade she moved to North Carolina it was the 1st time of a significant change took place in her life.
 It was challenging for her she was having difficulties in school.
 High school came along and she was thinking about giving up and just not going anymore since she is undocumented and she thought that she would never reach her goal of becoming a teacher.
 Jhoselyn started to give up but her family and teachers started to work with her.
 Her 9th-grade P.E.
 Coach and resource officers were always motivating her to keep going.
 She started to work hard to graduate and be able to attend college.
 Jhoselyn stated that “ thanks to Pupusas for Education, now I’m able to attend college even tho I’m undocumented.
 Everything is possible if you have the mind to it and the right people around you.”

 Jeymi Dubon Reyes was born in Honduras and immigrated to the United States at the age of 3.
+Durham has been home for her since.
 She dreamed of wanting to become so many things when she arrived and her heart always seemed to pull back to doing work with youth.
-Jeymi is very passionate about working alongside youth by uplifting youth leadership, mental health, and lived experiences.
+Jeymi is passionate about working alongside and uplifting youth, mental health, and breaking barriers.
+Todo es posible!
+On her downtime jeymi enjoys yoga, butterflies, reading, watching movies, and spending quality time with loved ones.

 Cecilia S. Polanco is a local Durham community organizer and proud graduate of Durham Public Schools who believes #TheRevolutionWillBeWellFed.
 She is a daughter of the Salvadoran diaspora and indigenous peoples of El Salvador, a long time Durham resident, and local small business owner of So Good Pupusas social justice food truck, and founder of Pupusas for Education non profit community organization.
 She works in the fields of mental health advocacy, food and environmental justice, economic community development, youth development and organizing, and more just philanthropic and nonprofit systems.
 She values racial equity and anti-racism, intersectionality, the path from DEI to liberatory systems, building bridges of solidarity, freedom dreaming around decolonized strategies and systems, radical joy and celebration, and a visionary for a healing path forward together.
 As a facilitator she believes in co-creating brave spaces to grapple with both having experiences and being agents of harm, channeling our inner child in our work, and slowing down to prioritize connection, relationship, and heart centered work.